GlitchBanger/DateTime/README.md

 # DateTime

-oprn index.html to run the web application
+open index.html to run the web application

 To run test scripts use "npm test".